FAQs for Organisations

 Provided it can be agreed that the primary purpose of the project will be for the student’s educational benefit rather than a benefit for the partner organisation, the student stipend is likely to be exempt from income tax.
-If this is not the case, for example if the organisation considers that any project IP will lie with the organisation rather than the student, then there may be some complications and/or further costs.
+If this is not the case, for example if the organisation considers that any project IP will lie with the organisation rather than the student, then this may not be a project appropriate for our scheme.

 What resources do you provide candidates with?

 Interns attend a two-day workshop at the beginning of their internship covering professional skills, ethics, and an introduction to software carpentry.
 Students are supported by the internship programme administrator, who reports to the programme coordinator and deputy director.
 If required, on codeveloped projects we provide each student or student team with an academic supervisor otherwise we expect this support to be provided by the partner organisation.
 Through the university Te Pūnaha Matatini provides access to further resources, including high-performance computing, data storage, software, and university library access.

-What happens/what do you cover at the two-day workshop you hold at the beginning of the programme and what is covered?
+What happens/what do you cover at the two-day workshop you hold at the beginning of the programme?

 The workshop is an opportunity for students to meet each other.
-There are sessions on professional skills including expectations of the partner organisations, the academic supervisors and the interns; professional relationship skills; attitude and work ethic; and ethical use of data.
+There are sessions on professional skills including expectations of the partner organisations, our code of conduct, professional relationship skills, attitude and work ethic, and ethical use of data.
 We also run sessions on software carpentry, which introduces the core computing skills needed to be productive in a small research team.

 How does your recruitment process work?
 Would there be scope for shortlisting to happen at your end, and interviews to be conducted by the individual partner organisations?

-We advertise in August with a closing date in early September.
+We advertise in July and August with a closing date in early September.
 We advertise with all New Zealand universities.
 We also use social media and our own networks.
-The advert provides general information on the types of projects available.
-However, we can include short specific project descriptions on our website with partner logos etc. We also provide testimonials from previous students.
+The advert provides general information on the types of projects available and short specific project descriptions on our website with partner logos etc. We also provide testimonials from previous students.
 We do an initial screening of candidates for their general suitability and can then either forward a short list to the partner for them to run their own selection process or make selections on the partner’s behalf.
 Some, but not all, organisations will choose to conduct interviews.
 Please note that if you choose this option there is a very tight turnaround time for selections, usually about two weeks in the middle of September.
 Once partners have agreed on preferred candidates we finalise the selection, allocate candidates to placements and inform students of the outcome of their application.

 Can students express a preference for our specific project in the application process?

-Yes, we give candidates an opportunity to express a preference for a particular programme or project in their application.
-If relocation costs are not available we try to place students in an area they are currently studying or their hometown.
+Yes, we give candidates an opportunity to express a preference for a particular organisation or project in their application.

-Ten weeks is a relatively short period of time.
 A successful project has clear goals and is well-prepared before it starts.
 Any data required should be sourced before the start of the project.
 All our researchers have a lot of experience getting the most from these short projects so working closely with them will help ensure this happens.

 How can we get our project included in your programme?